daren-thomas/index-card-template/README.md

   - `statblock.lua`
   - `two-column-index-cards.css`
   - `two-column-index-cards.html`
+- the paged.js `interface.css` file, download it from here: https://gitlab.coko.foundation/pagedjs/interface-polyfill
 - you need the Enhancing Export Plugin installed.
 Search "obsidian-enhancing-export" in the community plugins of obsidian, and install it.
 - you need `pandoc` installed.
 See https://pandoc.org/installing.html for more information on how to install it on your system.
 The plugin needs to be able to access `pandoc`.

+Go to the root folder of your Obsidian vault, navigate to the folder `.obsidian` and create a new folder in there called `two-column-index-cards`.
+Place the template files and the `interface.css` files into that folder.
+If you want to place these files somewhere else, update the template arguments below accordingly.

 ## Configuring the Export